-Mitochondrial (battery of the cell) dysfunction: Dr Mathews has found excessive lactic acid leaking from mitochondria in most of his headache cases, and he addresses his treatments to restoring mitochondria function.
-See “Anti-Aging: Stop Cell and Mitochondria Free Radical Damage”
+Mitochondrial (battery of the cell) dysfunction: Dr Mathews has found excessive lactic acid leaking from mitochondria in most of his headache cases, and he addresses his treatments in these individuals to restoring mitochondria function to produce more energy.
+See “CFIDS: Increase Cell Energy”

-A. Supplements to repair and restore your mitochondria: Acetyl-L-Carnitine, Alpha Lipoic Acid, Resveratrol & others listed under
+A. Supplements to repair and restore your mitochondria are listed hereL

-C. Magnesium, Taurine and B2 (Riboflavin): Calm the cell as they block abnormal ion channel pathways and improve cell enzyme function
+C. Magnesium, Taurine and B2 (Riboflavin) can calm the cell as they block abnormal ion channel pathways and improve cell enzyme function.

 Underlying Cause #2:

-Food and environmental and sensitivities, trigeminal nerve and brain artery inflammation
+Food and environmental and sensitivities, trigeminal nerve and brain vessel inflammation